Chief Development Officer

 - Other Duties as Assigned.

-In this role, strategic thinking, strong writing skills, verbal communication, and organization are critical.
-A commitment to racial, economic, gender, and disability justice and a belief in our collective ability to create change in systems of power is mandatory.
+In this role, strategic thinking, strong writing skills, verbal communication, and project management are critical.
+A commitment to racial, economic, gender, and disability justice and a belief in our collective ability to create change in systems of power is required.

 A qualified candidate should have experience in: